← Back to Collections

 Theories

 It is theorized that triangular UAP could represent advanced military aircraft developed under classified programs, likely originating in the late Cold War and refined over subsequent decades.
-In this interpretation, the triangular configuration reflects practical design priorities such as radar evasion, internal payload capacity, flight stability, and lift systems enabling very slow flight or hovering.
+The triangular configuration could reflect military design priorities such as radar evasion, internal payload capacity, flight stability, and lift systems enabling very slow flight or hovering.
+It’s common knowledge that the Air Force has experimented with triangular- and V-shaped aircraft for decades, including the B-2 Spirit stealth bomber and the F-117 Nighthawk—and possibly others kept under wraps.
+The clustering of sightings near restricted airspace and military installations is viewed as consistent with testing, deployment, or perimeter surveillance of classified platforms.
+Sightings near Area 51 add to this testing claim.

 Enigma Data